Skip to content

 Two SDKs, One Bridge, and a Lot of COM Interop

 Adding Sony camera support turned into a two-bridge problem: Sony's official SDK doesn't support their most popular cameras, and making the fallback work on .NET 8 with trimming required rethinking COM interop from scratch.
+Then a real-user crash exposed a third limitation hiding in the macOS libgphoto2 path.

 SonyCamera SDKCOM InteropC++C#PTPWPDWindowsCMake